Mayukhsuri/HW-1/README.md

 A quick introduction of the files:
 The .csv files where I arranged all the data sets from:

-Contracts.csv
+Contracts.csv,
-List_of_contractors_doing_business_with_city_of_chicago.csv
+List_of_contractors_doing_business_with_city_of_chicago.csv,

 The programming (in R) files:

-Codes.R
+Codes.R,
-codesMisc.R
+codesMisc.R,
-HW_1.R
+HW_1.R,

 These files describe graphically the particular contract type:

-Advertisement.pdf
+Advertisement.pdf,
-Commodities.pdf
+Commodities.pdf,
-Illinoi bar.pdf
+Illinoi bar.pdf,
-Complete analysis.pdf
+Complete analysis.pdf,
-Construction.pdf
+Construction.pdf,
-Engineering.pdf
+Engineering.pdf,
-Image 2 construction.pdf
+Image 2 construction.pdf,
-Overall data analysis.pdf
+Overall data analysis.pdf,
-Work service.pdf
+Work service.pdf,
-Youth.pdf
+Youth.pdf,

 The data printed by the R on the console:

-Print.txt
+Print.txt,

 My full analysis:

-data.analysed.doc
+data.analysed.doc,